 So the key components of the style sheet interpreter are:

-The XPath interpreter (package com.icl.saxon.expr
+The XPath interpreter (package com.icl.saxon.expr) closely

 follows the Interpreter design pattern, one of the 23 classic